Bright Food — enhancing trust and transparency through global risk and regulatory platform transform

 Ling Chen,Partner and Risk Management Specialist, PwC China

-But the platform has a human dimension as well.
-With the global group’s internal communication in mind, we enabled leadership teams and managers at subsidiaries around the world to access the platform easily for business analytics.
-In addition, it enables international colleagues to share their regional and industry perspectives with the parent group.
-All of these exchanges are conducted in English, where previously the use of different languages on various national platforms formed a barrier to integrated, transparent global risk management and the development of a single worldwide corporate culture.
+In addition, the platform enables international colleagues to share their regional and industry perspectives with the parent group.
+All these exchanges are conducted in English, where previously the use of different languages on various national platforms formed a barrier to integrated, transparent global risk management and the development of a single worldwide corporate culture.

-• One week saved in management reporting time = more time gained to improve products
+• More management time gained to improve products

-• Single risk reporting platform = integrated oversight of regional and national markets
+• Integrated oversight of regional and national markets

-• Worldwide sharing of local insights = using diversity to build a cohesive global culture
+• Sharing of local insights to build a cohesive global culture

 Contact us